Nebraska Online Gambling

 Most Recent Developments

 Nebraska lawmakers have shown little interest in expanding gambling to include fully-functional casinos with table games or most types of online gambling.
-Even with sports betting under consideration by the United States Supreme Court via a New Jersey case, which is expected to result in a ruling that gives all states the right to offer sports betting, has not prompted the legislature to take up a bill to that effect.
+Even with the decision by the United States Supreme Court via a New Jersey case to allow states to create their own laws regarding sports betting, there has been no prompted legislature to take up a bill to that effect.

 Daily fantasy sports (DFS) is another story, however.
 A bill first drafted in 2016 was discussed in a limited manner in 2017 but still made no significant strides.
 The proposal to regulate and legalize paid-entry DFS did carry over to 2018, though, and was involved in some debates in January and February.
 The bill has stalled since then but may pick up steam just before or after the summer legislature break, as many other states have legalized DFS in the past year.